Explore

 Amber was handcuffed, held in a cell for three nights and had her camera gear and photographs seized — all for doing her job.

 We believe this was a clear violation of her Charter rights — and The Narwhal’s.
 So we sued the RCMP to take a stand for press freedom.
-Now, our trial is underway.
+The trial concluded in June, 2026, and we are waiting for the judge’s decision.

 Amber Bracken, Carol Linnitt and Sean Hern hold black umbrellas walk toward the camera down a small flight of stairs.